Puromycin's longstanding application as a gene selection antibiotic has a powerful new role in genome editing utilizing the CRISPR/Cas9 system.

 - Wash the cells twice with 2 ml of shRNA Transfection Medium Aspirate the medium and proceed immediately to the next step.

-NOTE: Do not use PBS; the residual phosphate may compete with DNA and bind the shRNA Plasmid Transfection Reagent, thereby reducing the transfection efficiency.
+; the residual phosphate may compete with DNA and bind the shRNA Plasmid Transfection Reagent, thereby reducing the transfection efficiency.

 - For each transfection, add 0.8 ml shRNA Plasmid Transfection Medium to well.